Madison Ruppert, Contributor

 Two officers from the Ridgefield Park police showed up, and that’s when everything went horribly wrong.

-to work with emotionally disturbed individuals as part of a state-mandated training program.
+Keep in mind, Tasca had just finished being trained to work with emotionally disturbed individuals as part of a state-mandated training program.

 “The Ridgefield Park officer automatically charges and takes him [Kyle] down to the ground.
 I was quite shocked.
 As he’s doing that, another Ridgefield Park officer flies to the scene in his car, jumps out and starts punching him in the head,” Officer Tasca described.